cicsdev/cics-java-liberty-mq-jms/README.md

     <properties.wmqJms baseQueueName="DEMO.MDBQUEUE" />
 </jmsQueue>
 ```
-6 Add a JMS activation spec to the server.xml to define our MDB that will be invoked from the MDB queue.
+6.Add a JMS activation spec to the server.xml to define our MDB that will be invoked from the MDB queue.

 ```xml
 <jmsActivationSpec id="mySimpleJMSEAR/mySimpleJMSMDB/MySimpleMDB">